“Mass Incarceration as a Chronic Condition: Diagnosis, Prognosis, and Treatment”

 John Pfaff, Professor of Law, Fordham University, Visiting Professor, Columbia Law School

-Kevin Reitz, James Annenberg La Vea Land Grant Chair in Criminal Procedure Law, University of Minnesota Law School
+Kevin Reitz, James Annenberg La Vea Professor of Law, University of Minnesota Law School

 Franklin Zimring, William G. Simon Professor of Law, Boalt Hall School of Law at University of California, Berkeley